intel/pepc/CONTRIBUTING.md

 ### Using TypedDict

-Prefer using `TypedDict` over plain `dict` when the dictionary structure is well-defined and consistent.
-This provides better type safety and improves code documentation.
+Prefer `TypedDict` over plain `dict` when the structure is well-defined.
+Name with a `TypedDict` suffix.
+Include a docstring with summary and `Attributes:` section.

-Naming Convention: `TypedDict` type names should have the `TypedDict` suffix to clearly indicate they are TypedDict types.

-**Documentation:**

-TypedDict classes must have a docstring with:

-- A short summary describing what the TypedDict represents
-- An `Attributes:` section documenting each field

-There should be a blank line between the docstring summary and the `Attributes:` section.

-**Using `total=False`:**

-When building dictionaries key by key, use `total=False` in the TypedDict definition.
-This is more convenient than initializing all keys upfront or using type casting.
+Use `total=False` when building dictionaries key by key.

 **Examples:**